geoserver/geoserver-history/doc/en/user/source/community/index.rst

 Community
 =========

 This section is devoted to GeoServer community modules.
-Community modules are considered "pending" in that they are not officially part of the GeoServer project.
+Community modules are considered "pending" in that they are not officially part of the GeoServer releases.
+They are however built along with the `nightly builds <http://gridlock.openplans.org/geoserver/>`_, so you can download and play with them.

 .. warning::